Vantiva: Smart Spaces

+HomeSight is a connected care platform developed by Vantiva to help older adults live independently while staying connected to caregivers, family, and healthcare providers.
+Using the television as its primary interface, it offers video calling, photo sharing, health reminders, and access to virtual communities.

+The system also includes environmental sensors and medical device integration to monitor daily activity and wellness, providing real-time data to personalize care.

 Former

-Trademark License
+Trademark Licensing

-Technicolor's Trademark Licensing division owns and manages consumer electronics brands such as RCA and Thomson.
-On May 31, 2022, Technicolor closed the sale of its Trademark Licensing operations for a total cash amount of c.€100 million, subject to customary price adjustments.
+Technicolor's Trademark Licensing division owned and managed consumer electronics brands such as RCA and Thomson.
+On 31 May 2022, Technicolor closed the sale of its Trademark Licensing operations for c.€100 million.

 Technicolor Creative Studios

 Technicolor Creative Studios operates four main studios: